 Gullah Geechee Program Series

-Learn the basics of sculpture conservation in this informative program given by Ted Monnich, an objects conservator with over thirty year's experience in the field of conservation and owner of Sculpture Preservation based in Columbia, SC.
-This lecture will be in the Lowcountry Center Auditorium and is free with admission
+Learn the basics of sculpture conservation in this informative program given by Ted Monnich, an objects conservator with over thirty year's experience in the field of conservation.
+This lecture will be in the Fry Classrooms at the Welcome Center and is free with admission

 Dirt ‘n’ Details